 Infrastructural innovation: Utility-driven energy efficiency measures can further complement the flexibility provided by DR and DER by avoiding the production of any superfluous electrons.
 Combining the three can yield a non-wire alternative to building power plants.

-Fossil fuel fade: Electricity could eventually need to replace most of the oil and natural petrol in fuelling the transportation, heating, and industrial sectors in order to achieve systemwide decarbonisation.
+Fossil fuel fade: Electricity could eventually need to replace most of the oil and natural gas in fueling the transportation, heating, and industrial sectors in order to achieve systemwide decarbonization.

-Solar and wind sweep: Maximising the use of renewables at high levels of penetration while minimising wasteful overbuild and curtailment would require their seasonal storage via conversion to hydrogen or thermal fuels.
+Solar and wind sweep: Maximizing the use of renewables at high levels of penetration while minimizing wasteful overbuild and curtailment would require their seasonal storage via conversion to hydrogen or thermal fuels.

 Infrastructural innovation: In areas that will be most difficult to electrify, it may be more cost effective to convert the infrastructure to carbon-free fuel instead.

-The zero percenters’ current levels of carbon abatement fall short of their potential in the nine action areas lying at the intersections of the three trends and proposed strategies to renew, reshape and refuel (figure 6).
-There are significant gaps between decarbonisation targets and the scheduled fossil-fuel plant retirements, renewable additions and flexibility requirements needed to achieve full decarbonisation.
-The maths doesn’t yet add up.
+The zero percenters’ current levels of carbon abatement fall short of their potential in the nine action areas lying at the intersections of the three trends and proposed strategies to renew, reshape, and refuel (figure 6).
+There are significant gaps between decarbonization targets and the scheduled fossil-fuel plant retirements, renewable additions, and flexibility requirements needed to achieve full decarbonization.
+The math doesn’t yet add up.

 Yet not all the zero percenters have committed to a timeline for retiring all their coal capacity.
 While they have to various extents announced plans to eventually retire it, there is a large gap between current coal capacity and scheduled retirements over the next eight years (figure 8).

-Coal retirement is a decarbonisation solution that does not require technology, but rather financing solutions that regulators can enable.
+Coal retirement is a decarbonization solution that does not require technology, but rather financing solutions that regulators can enable.
 Where the fuel costs of running existing coal plants exceed the cost of building new renewable capacity, utilities can pursue Xcel’s pioneering “Steel for Fuel” approach.
-It offsets the capital costs of building renewables with the fuel savings from accelerating the depreciation and retirement of uneconomic coal plants, benefitting the bottom queue of utilities, shareholders, and customers.14 In other cases, utilities could refinance their plants via securitisation by issuing ratepayer-backed bonds to cover undepreciated coal plant balances.
+It offsets the capital costs of building renewables with the fuel savings from accelerating the depreciation and retirement of uneconomic coal plants, benefitting the bottom line of utilities, shareholders, and customers.14 In other cases, utilities could refinance their plants via securitization by issuing ratepayer-backed bonds to cover undepreciated coal plant balances.
 This would free up low-cost capital to reinvest in capital-intensive replacements that could grow regulated utilities’ rate base and earnings, while also securing funds to help coal communities transition.
-Securitisation is already legislatively authorised in around half of US states.15
+Securitization is already legislatively authorized in around half of US states.15

-Natural petrol plant construction is booming to fill the gap left by current and anticipated coal retirements, having already replaced most of the retired coal to date.
-However, the emissions from these plants will also need to be eliminated or offset to reach decarbonisation goals.
-Petrol accounts for most of the undepreciated value of US fossil fuel capacity, 80% of which will reach depreciation maturity by 2035, assuming a typical 30-year time-table.16 Asset life may not allow full depreciation for the US$70 billion worth of natural petrol generation planned over the next few years.17 Facing supply-side competition from renewables and demand-side pushback as a growing number of cities consider bans on new natural petrol hookups, petrol plants risk becoming stranded assets.
+Natural gas plant construction is booming to fill the gap left by current and anticipated coal retirements, having already replaced most of the retired coal to date.
+However, the emissions from these plants will also need to be eliminated or offset to reach decarbonization goals.
+Gas accounts for most of the undepreciated value of US fossil fuel capacity, 80% of which will reach depreciation maturity by 2035, assuming a typical 30-year schedule.16 Asset life may not allow full depreciation for the US$70 billion worth of natural gas generation planned over the next few years.17 Facing supply-side competition from renewables and demand-side pushback as a growing number of cities consider bans on new natural gas hookups, gas plants risk becoming stranded assets.

 Some utilities and state utility commissions see the writing on the wall, as did the 30% of our power and utility survey respondents who stated that stranded assets were a barrier restricting the development of a low-carbon strategy.
-Could natural petrol be the next coal?
-Already, state lawmakers and utility commissions are pushing utilities to revise submitted integrated resource plans because they are too reliant on natural petrol.
-This was recently the case in Virginia and New Mexico, where utilities’ revised plans replaced significant planned natural petrol capacity with a combination of renewables and storage.
-The levelised cost of energy (LCOE) range for solar is already lower than that of natural petrol peakers, as is the LCOE range for wind vis-à-vis combined cycle petrol turbine (CCGT) plants.
-Of course, cost is not the only relevant comparison factor since natural petrol plants are dispatchable, enhancing their current value.
-But even a comparison of their value-to-cost ratios using the levelised avoided cost of electricity (LACE) shows higher values for wind and solar than for natural petrol for new generation entering service (see sidebar, “LCOE, LACE, and value-cost ratio”).18 Fuel price risk must also be priced in and safety protocols may be costlier than for renewable sources.
+Could natural gas be the next coal?
+Already, state lawmakers and utility commissions are pushing utilities to revise submitted integrated resource plans because they are too reliant on natural gas.
+This was recently the case in Virginia and New Mexico, where utilities’ revised plans replaced significant planned natural gas capacity with a combination of renewables and storage.
+The levelized cost of energy (LCOE) range for solar is already lower than that of natural gas peakers, as is the LCOE range for wind vis-à-vis combined cycle gas turbine (CCGT) plants.
+Of course, cost is not the only relevant comparison factor since natural gas plants are dispatchable, enhancing their current value.
+But even a comparison of their value-to-cost ratios using the levelized avoided cost of electricity (LACE) shows higher values for wind and solar than for natural gas for new generation entering service (see sidebar, “LCOE, LACE, and value-cost ratio”).18 Fuel price risk must also be priced in and safety protocols may be costlier than for renewable sources.

 The LCOE is a measure of the cost of generation resources, while the LACE is a measure of their value.
 The value-cost ratio provides the net economic value of a generation resource.
 The EIA uses this ratio to provide more of an apples-to-apples comparison between dispatchable and nondispatchable energy resources.19

-Despite these headwinds the zero percenters have scheduled additions but barely any retirements of natural petrol, which accounts for significantly more of their generation capacity than coal (figure 9).
+Despite these headwinds the zero percenters have scheduled additions but barely any retirements of natural gas, which accounts for significantly more of their generation capacity than coal (figure 9).

 Solar and wind power have become the preferred energy resources to replace coal.
 Power and utility executives responding to our energy transition survey stated that cleaner energy sources and fuels including renewables are one of the leading enablers of their clean energy strategy.
 The majority of respondents (55%) have committed to providing more electricity sourced from renewables for their customers.
-Respondents claimed to be doing so due to pressure from environmental organisations (53%); consumer organisations (47%); distribution utilities, and commercial and industrial customers (tied at 42%); and regulators (40%).
-And the top three groups that respondents indicated power and utility organisations have partnered or cooperated with to provide renewable/clean energy are environmental organisations (59%), large commercial customers (53%), and renewables developers (49%).
+Respondents claimed to be doing so due to pressure from environmental organizations (53%); consumer organizations (47%); distribution utilities, and commercial and industrial customers (tied at 42%); and regulators (40%).
+And the top three groups that respondents indicated power and utility organizations have partnered or cooperated with to provide renewable/clean energy are environmental organizations (59%), large commercial customers (53%), and renewables developers (49%).

-While solar and wind installations are growing, total capacity additions may need to surpass total existing electric generating capacity to make up for the coal share that needs to be replaced, as well as planned and retiring natural petrol.31 Wind and solar also require solutions such as pairing with storage or deploying dispatchable DR to match the reliability of petrol and coal-fired plants.
+While solar and wind installations are growing, total capacity additions may need to surpass total existing electric generating capacity to make up for the coal share that needs to be replaced, as well as planned and retiring natural gas.31 Wind and solar also require solutions such as pairing with storage or deploying dispatchable DR to match the reliability of gas and coal-fired plants.

-Another way to address the gap in meeting fossil-fuelled peak capacity is to reduce it.
-DR turns power demand into a behind-the-metre energy source that can be automatically dispatched when the utility has direct control, or voluntarily dispatched by customers.
-However, to meet current natural petrol peaker capacity, the zero percenters would need to more than double their current DR capacity (figure 13).
+Another way to address the gap in meeting fossil-fueled peak capacity is to reduce it.
+DR turns power demand into a behind-the-meter energy source that can be automatically dispatched when the utility has direct control, or voluntarily dispatched by customers.
+However, to meet current natural gas peaker capacity, the zero percenters would need to more than double their current DR capacity (figure 13).

-While commercial and industrial customers currently account for the bulk of DR participation, automated smart home technologies predicated on customer engagement form the greatest potential growth area for DR programmes.
+While commercial and industrial customers currently account for the bulk of DR participation, automated smart home technologies predicated on customer engagement form the greatest potential growth area for DR programs.
 Smart thermostats are an established anchor technology of the smart home ecosystem, but they are currently deployed in only 13% of broadband households, leaving significant room for growth.
-Other smart home ecosystem technologies that can be harnessed for DR include smart water heaters, behavioural DR programmes, and electric vehicle (EV) charging.
+Other smart home ecosystem technologies that can be harnessed for DR include smart water heaters, behavioral DR programs, and electric vehicle (EV) charging.
 These technologies can be further enabled by time-of-use rates and other forms of dynamic pricing.